Essays on questions pondered by some.

 The hands become an extension of the mind - an extraordinary tool for exercising brain power.
 Books, paintings, buildings, machines, the internet, almost all important inventions have come by when the hands have kept up with the head.
 So my suspicion is simple, that brainy things have a touch of the hand.

-Yet, many combat artists agree that jiu-jitsu feels more cerebral.
-I believe it is so because our hands are much more available.
-More ways of using the hands, more positions, more attacks, more escapes - in essence, we have more ways of fighting in jiu-jitsu.
+Many combat athletes agree that jiu-jitsu feels more cerebral.
+I believe it is so because we have more ways of using the hands.
+More positions, more attacks, more escapes, more transitions, more details - in essence, we have more ways of fighting in jiu-jitsu.

-Once the fight hits the ground, in many ways our legs or feet become two additional hands as we maneuver our body over the uki through a series of positions to force a submission.
+Once the fight hits the ground, in many ways our legs or feet become two additional hands as we maneuver our body over the opponent.
 And if two hands makes you human, then doesn’t four make you superhuman?

-Running, lifting, meditation - it is not long before the mind starts playing tricks - why even do this?
-But when I roll on the mats, I am fully and truly present.
-I simply cannot afford to do anything else.
-No dwelling in the past or fantasizing the future.
-Plus the endorphin high afterwards.
-Now that’s therapy.
+When I roll on the mats, I am fully and truly in the moment.
+No dwelling in the past or daydreaming about the future.
+The task is clear and present.
+Plus, the endorphin high after?
+Now that’s pure therapy.

 “To train in BJJ is to continually drown—or, rather, to be drowned, in sudden and ingenious ways—and to be taught, again and again, how to swim,” says Sam Harris in his 2012 essay titled The pleasures of drowning.